myflashlab/GoogleSignIn-ANE/README.md

 # Configure GSignin on Google API Console
 For Android, visit [this page](https://developers.google.com/identity/sign-in/android/start-integrating#configure_a_console_name_project) and click on the button **Configure a project** to start setting up your API. notice that AIR will add *air.* at the beginning of your app package name.
-For iOS, visit [here](https://developers.google.com/identity/sign-in/ios/start-integrating#get-config) and click on the button **Get a Configuration File**.
+For iOS, visit [here](https://developers.google.com/identity/sign-in/ios/start-integrating#get-config) and click on the button **Create an OAuth Client ID**.

 # AIR Usage
 For the complete AS3 code usage, see the [demo project here](https://github.com/myflashlab/GoogleSignIn-ANE/blob/master/AIR/src/Main.as).